David-Gemalto/Cinterion-Connect-Shield-LIB/README.md

 # Cinterion-Connect-Shield-LIB
 Cinterion Connect Shield Library for Arduino Uno

+This library simplifies the usage of LTE device available on Cinterion Connect Shield.

-Find the reference on https://developer.gemalto.com/documentation/cinterion%C2%AE-connect-shield-tools-documentation
+Find the device reference on https://developer.gemalto.com/documentation/cinterion%C2%AE-connect-shield-tools-documentation

 Feel free to ask the community members all questions about the Cinterion Connect Shield

+## Examples

+This library contains a various of examples, please see [examples](https://github.com/David-Gemalto/Cinterion-Connect-Shield-LIB/tree/master/examples "Examples")

+Basic example how to use Cinterion Connect Shield an register to network is avilable here [AtCommandUsage.ino](https://github.com/David-Gemalto/Cinterion-Connect-Shield-LIB/blob/master/examples/AtCommandUsage/AtCommandUsage.ino "AtCommandUsage.ino")

-== License ==
+## License
 Copyright (c) 2017 Gemalto M2M GmbH, a Gemalto Company

 This library is free software; you can redistribute it and/or